 To make cinnamon sugar simply combine the sugar and cinnamon, and store in a cool, dry place.
 It will keep for a very long time.
-You can use cinnamon sugar in a variety of ways.
-You can sprinkle it on cereal or oatmeal.
-You can add it to the tops of muffins before baking them.
+Use cinnamon sugar in a variety of ways.
+Sprinkle it on cereal or oatmeal or add it to the tops of muffins before baking them.
 You can also sprinkle it on top of toast or even on top of your cappuccino or latte.

 Looking for more easy bread goodness?
 Check out these recipes:

 We love hearing from you!
 If you have made our recipes, or if you have a question or comment, or simply want to say Hi!, please leave a comment below!

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, we may receive a commission at no extra charge to you.